 UN Guiding Principles on Business and Human Rights Broadly considered and adapted to the companies targeted OECD Guidelines for Multinational Enterprises and Key considerations for banks implementing the OECD Guidelines for Multinational Enterprises Guidelines not applicable as the Fund invests mostly in small to mid-size companies in emerging markets.
 All transversal standards framing these Guidelines, such as human rights, employment, environment, bribery, consumer interests, competition and taxation, are broadly considered and adapted to the companies targeted.
 Science and technology fall out of scope.
 The key considerations that are applicable to the Fund are the ones defined for banks given that the Investees of the Fund are mostly microfinance institutions, SME banks and leasing companies.
-These 6 key considerations for banks are broadly covered by the Fund Manager's methodology or are planned to be: Measure 1: Embed responsible business conduct into policies and management systems Measure 2: Identify and assess actual and potential adverse impact Measure 3: Cease, prevent and mitigate adverse impacts Measure 4: Track implementation and results
+These 6 key considerations for banks are broadly covered by the Fund Manager's methodology or are planned to be: Measure 1: Embed responsible business conduct into policies and management systems Measure 2: Identify and assess actual and potential adverse impact Measure 4: Track implementation and results Measure 5: Communicate how impacts are addressed Measure 6: Provide for or cooperate in remediation when appropriate